Jamiller137/comp_talk/uiowa-presentation/slides/04-persistence.md

 ## Persistence and Stability

-Each method of obtaining a topological space from data typically has a set of parameters.
+- Each method typically has a set of parameters.

-Different choices of parameters may yield different complexes.
+- Different choices of parameters may yield different complexes.

 ## Filtrations: